A Blocks App Workflow

 Add a Dashboard page

-The Blocks Dashboard page is your app's backoffice.
-It can be used to manage your database collections, or other app settings.
-Unlike panels, which are used per-widget, the Dashboard page serves your entire app.
-When a user installs your app on a site, your Dashboard page will be added to their site Dashboard, as a separate page.
+The Blocks Dashboard pages are your app's back-office.
+They can be used to manage your database collections or other app settings.
+Unlike panels, which are used per-widget, Dashboard pages serve your entire app.
+When a user installs your app on a site, your Dashboard pages will be added to their site Dashboard, as separate pages.

-To add a Dashboard page: click the App Dashboard icon, then click Add Dashboard Page.
+To add a Dashboard page: click the Dashboard Interface dashboard icon, then click Add Dashboard Page.

 Add code files to your app

-Use Blocks to easily package and reuse code, with backend modules, and frontend files and a configuration file.
-Unlike the widget code that works per-widget, code files apply to the entire app.
+Use Blocks to easily package and reuse code with backend modules, frontend files, and a configuration file.
+Code files apply to your entire app.

 To add code files: go to the Code panel and click Public & Backend.